Community - Ambassadors

 Allow us to introduce:

 Jeff started climbing at the late age of 25.
 He fell in love with the sport immediately and soon moved from Toronto to Vancouver to pursue his passion for climbing in the mountains, while training as an emergency physician.
-Now at age 34, Dr. Jeff is determined to continue pushing his limits in hard outdoor bouldering and sport-climbing.
+Even with a new addition to the family, Dr. Jeff is determined to continue pushing his limits in hard outdoor bouldering and sport-climbing.
+You can follow his ever-inspiring journey as Dr, Dad, and climber on IG.

 Kate is originally from Salt Lake City, Utah but moved to Vancouver in 2015 to pursue her PhD in Clinical Forensic Psychology at Simon Fraser University.
 Currently her research focuses on violence prevention, psychological risk assessment, and psychopathic personality disorder.
 Climbing is what Kate does to balance it all out; she started climbing around 2013 and immediately fell in love with it.
 In joining the Hive Ambassadors team, Kate is super excited to push her climbing by working alongside seriously motivated teammates, with very talented coaches.
 Although Kate mostly climbs outside and the majority of her goals pertain to high performance in this area, Kate says she is also excited to try her hand at (“and no doubt be humbled by”) competition climbing.
 Specific goals for these next couple years include sending her first 13d outside and taking her outdoor bouldering to the double digits.